 In May 2023 the developer appealed the application to the Ontario Land Tribunal.
-A case management conference has been scheduled for June.
+A hearing has been set for August 2024.

 The Beer Store site at 572 Church Street has been put up for sale for $13,250,000.
 There has been no activity on this site since an August 2019 Settlement Offer was agreed to that would have seen a 12 storey condominium built there.